 Makarasana - Crocodile Pose

-Crocodile Pose (Makarasana) is a beginner yoga pose that relaxes the whole body and helps relieve pain related to other yoga poses or other activities.
+Crocodile Pose (Makarasana) is a beginner yoga pose that relaxes the whole body and helps relieve pain from other yoga poses or activities.

 Cobra Pose – Bhujangasana

-Cobra Pose is a very beneficial pose to strengthen the back muscles.
-Because the abdomen is pressed into the ground as you try to lift the upper body higher the organs as well as the digestive system is stimulated.
+Cobra Pose is very beneficial for strengthening the back muscles.
+Because the abdomen is pressed into the ground as you try to lift the upper body higher, the organs, as well as the digestive system, are stimulated.

 Locust Pose – Shalabhasana

 The Locust Pose improves the flexibility in the neck and strengthens the lower back, the buttocks and the thighs.
 It also improves the blood flow in the abdominal region.
-It is important not to hold the breath when you are in the pose but to continue breathing naturally.
+However, It is important not to hold your breath in the pose and continue breathing naturally.

 Bow Pose – Dhanurasana

-Bow Pose is an intensive pose which is held maximum 10-20 seconds for beginners.
-This exercise improves the flexibility of the spine as well as the strength of the spine, the legs and the arms.
+Bow Pose is an intensive pose that is held for a maximum of 10-20 seconds for beginners.
+This exercise improves the flexibility and strength of the spine, as well as the legs and arms.
 It also helps to reduce excess belly fat.

 Ardha Matsyendrasana - Half Lord-of-the-Fishes Pose

-This half-spinal twist has various benefits for the body when safely practiced.
+This half-spinal twist offers various benefits for the body when practiced safely.

 Easy Crow Pose - Sukha Kakasana